MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

 ---
 author: yvonnedeq
-description: This topic describes how to set up a trial version of Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 03/11/2021 ms.topic: conceptual search.app:
+description: This topic describes how to set up a trial version of Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 04/02/2021 ms.topic: conceptual search.app:
   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Set up a trial version of Fraud Protection
+title: Set up a trial version of Dynamics 365 Fraud Protection
 ---

-# Set up a trial version of Fraud Protection
+# Set up a trial version of Dynamics 365 Fraud Protection

-This document guides you through the prerequisites of setting up a trial version of Fraud Protection.
+This document guides you through the prerequisites of setting up a trial version of Dynamics 365 Fraud Protection (Fraud Protection).
 After you complete the tasks in this document, you will be ready to use Fraud Protection to protect your business.

 ## Prerequisites for setting up Fraud Protection